alfred100p/alfred100p.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am an Undergraduate Researcher at the BITS AI/ML Lab and the APPCAIR AI Research Center.
-I am interested in Cognitive AI, Reinforcement Learning, Natural Language Processing and deep learning.
-My current projects include  <a href="https://alfred100p.github.io/portfolio/brl">bayesian reinforcement learning for optimal control</a> and <a href="https://alfred100p.github.io/portfolio/aiml">knowledge-based tasks for images</a>.
+I am a Student Researcher at the Learning Agents Research Group LARG advised by Prof. Peter Stone in the field of Reinforcement Learning (RL) for my Bachelor thesis.
+I am also interested in working tin the field of Natural Language Processing (NLP) and even using RL to solve NLP problems.
+My previous research includes Maximum Entropy Formulation of RL, Distributional RL, Low Resource Language Dataset Generation, Image Feature Generation and HateSpeech Detection (Paper Presented at AAAI 2021).
+I have previously interned at Samsung Research Institute in which I worked on a recommender system.
 I also am a contributor to OpenAI's gym repository.

 <!--Click <a href="https://github.com/alfred100p/alfred100p.github.io/raw/master/files/Alfred_William_Jacob__Resume.pdf">here</a> to download my Resume.-->